-For additional information regarding the competitive landscape for our product candidates, see "Business-TransCon Product Candidates."
+For additional information regarding the competitive landscape for our product candidates, see "Item 4 B. Information on the Company - Business Overview - TransCon Product Candidates."

 Our proprietary TransCon technology is a new approach to extending the residence time and duration of action of a variety of drug products and may not result in any products of commercial value.